Active and Passive Audience Definition, Theory, and Differences. Examples of Active and Passive Audiences.

 Active Audiences

 Active audiences actively receive media information and make sense of the messages based on their social and personal contexts.
 They listen to the media messages instead of hearing them.
-However active audiences receive media information actively, but the act of receiving media information is naturally.
+However active audiences receive media information actively, and the act of receiving media information is natural.
 So, active audiences pay full attention to receiving information and interpret it to give feedback.
 The most common listening styles are people, content, action, and Time-oriented listening.

 Examples of Active Audiences